chaoss/MARS/automation/README.md

 * Here we are using 2 Dockerfiles, 1 for Linux and 1 for Mac.
 The idea of 2 Dockerfile is being used because in Linux the files created inside the Docker container are owned by root.
 So the normal user will face permission issue on the PDF and log files.
 However, in Mac, no such problem is encountered and the files are owned by the logged in user.
 This forced us to create a separate Dockerfile which is platform dependent.
 The automation script detects the platform and proceeds with the correct Dockerfile accordingly.

 **How we bypass the root permissions in Docker (in Linux)**
-* The Dockerfile for Linux creates a new user - `user`, with the userID and groupID of your current logged in user, so now the user inside Docker container has same previlages as your current user.
+* The Dockerfile for Linux creates a new user - `user`, with the userID and groupID of your current logged in user, so now the user inside Docker container has same previleges as your current user.
 Now there will not be any permission issues while accessing the files created inside the container while using bind mount (without this, the PDF owner will be the root user by default)

 Both the Dockerfiles can be found in the [`passive_user_input`](passive_user_input) directory

 **Resolving the multiple language issue**
-* For Enlgish, the WGs have separate repositories while for the Spanish and Chinese, both of them have all the WGs in a single `transtions` repository.
+* For English, the WGs have separate repositories while for the Spanish and Chinese, both of them have all the WGs in a single `translations` repository.
 Still you might notice that the `yml` file structure for every language is the same.
 This is because we are treating English as just any other language.
 We are more interested in the paths to the focus-areas and metric markdowns in the WG rather than the location of the WGs itself, be it embedded in a single repository or across multiple.
-This gives us much flexibilty to add a new language or pull from some different repositories.
+This gives us much flexibility to add a new language or pull from some different repositories.

 ### Method 2: The not so easy way - Python virtual env